 Halo Infinite platforms

 We know that Xbox is positioning Halo Infinite as a huge title for the Xbox Series X, which is sensible given its wide appeal, but you might not realise that it'll also be coming to Xbox One.

 Microsoft says that it doesn't want to force anyone into upgrading to play the latest games immediately, so as part of its Smart Delivery programme, Halo Infinite will come to both current-gen and next-gen consoles.
-A purchase of either version will net you compatibility backward and forward.
+A purchase of either version will net you compatibility backwards and forward.

 On top of that, we know that Infinite will also be launching on Xbox Game Pass, further broadening the range of people who'll be able to play it at launch, and making Xbox's membership programme even more attractive than it already is.